Do Go On - 400 - The Millennium Dome Heist

 Matt's brought it up.

-sort of exhibitions in each of them and apparently at the entrance of the money zone the walls and
+zones with different sort of exhibitions in each of them.
+And apparently at the entrance of the

-Not like you couldn't just grab a pound.
+Not like you couldn't just grab a pound, like they were behind like a glass or a perspective

 Anywhere else, Matt?

-No, well, De Beers, we talked about – you'd remember this, Jess,
+No, well, De Beers, we talked to, you'd remember this, Jess.

 They're the ones who came up with the diamond is forever.